Opera (web browser): History

-In 2016, Opera was acquired by an investment group led by a Chinese consortium, the consortium included several Chinese companies such as Kunlun Tech and Qihoo 360.
+In 2016, Opera was acquired by an investment group led by a Chinese consortium; the consortium included several Chinese companies such as Kunlun Tech and Qihoo 360.
 On 27 July 2018, Opera Software went public on the NASDAQ stock exchange, raising $115 million in its initial public offering.
 Opera began repurchasing its shares in 2022 following the closure of 360 Security Technology Inc. that year.

 In January 2017, the source code of Opera 12.15, one of the last few versions still based on the Presto layout engine, was leaked.
+The source code of Presto, which is proprietary software, was uploaded to GitHub on 13 January, but was taken down four days later after Opera Software lawyers issued a DMCA notice.
+The code repository was later reuploaded to Bitbucket.
+It was later taken down there too, and the Bitbucket repository now returns a 404.

 To demonstrate how radically different a browser could look, Opera Neon, dubbed a "concept browser", was released in January 2017.
 PC World compared it to demo models that automakers and hardware vendors release to show their visions of the future.
 Instead of a Speed Dial Browsing feature it displays the frequently accessed websites in resemblance to a desktop with computer icons scattered over it in an artistic formation.

 On 10 May 2017, Opera 45 was released.
 Notably this was the last version of the browser compatible with 32-bit Linux distributions, with later versions requiring a 64-bit Linux distribution.
-This version, inspired by the previous Opera Neon design, was called "Opera Reborn" and which redoes parts of the user interface, such as adding light and dark modes, and integrates the messenger applications Facebook Messenger, WhatsApp, and Telegram.
+This version, inspired by the previous Opera Neon design, was called "Opera Reborn" and redoes parts of the user interface, such as adding light and dark modes, and integrates the messenger applications Facebook Messenger, WhatsApp, and Telegram.
 Additionally, new ad-blocking settings were added along with security changes.

 On 4 January 2018, Opera 50 was released.
 This version updated the browser to utilize the built-in ad blocker to provide cryptocurrency mining protection that stops sites from running scripts that attempt to use the CPU to mine cryptocurrency.
 Additionally the browser added Chromecast support, VR support enhancements, saving pages as PDFs, and improved VPN performance with region-based locations rather than country-based.

 On 9 April 2019, Opera 60 was released.
-This version, codenamed Reborn 3, focused on moving the browser towards a more minimal design, further improving the free VPN service, and was marketed as being the "World's first Web3 ready browser", as it included out of the box integrations with blockchain and cryptocurrency applications.
+This version, codenamed Reborn 3, focused on moving the browser towards a more minimal design, further improving the free VPN service, and was marketed as being the "World's first Web3 ready browser", as it included out-of-the-box integrations with blockchain and cryptocurrency applications.

-On 21 May 2019, Opera GX is announced and opened for early access.
+On 21 May 2019, Opera GX was announced and opened for early access.
 The only information available in this announcement is that the browser would be a special version of the browser aimed at those who play games.
 The early-access program was opened on 11 June 2019.